 Phoenix police chief promises change amid civil rights claim

-Police Chief Jeri Williams promised change in her department after being booed by some of hundreds of people gathered Tuesday night to discuss a videotaped police encounter that has caused a national outcry.
+Police Chief Jeri Williams promised change in her department after being booed by some of hundreds of people gathered to discuss a videotaped police encounter that has caused a national outcry.

 "Real change starts with the community," Williams said to a sometimes hostile crowd comprised mainly of blacks and Hispanics.